creek-service/aggregate-template/README.md

 Many are here simply because that's how Creek does things internally.

-Taking into account any features you don't need, you can also run through the following list of steps to finish off your new repo:
+Taking into account any features you don't need, you can also run through the following list of steps to finish initializing your new repo:

-1. Click the "Use this template" button on the main page and follow the instructions.
+1. Click the "Use this template" button on the main page and follow the instructions to clone the repo to your account.
 2. If using Coveralls.io:
    1. Import the new repo into Coveralls.io, noting the repo token.
    2. Add the repo token as a secret to the repo in GitHub: